-- Billing Cycles: Define the number of billing cycles that determines the default number of times the subscription is renewed automatically.
-You can select
+- Billing Cycles: Define the number of billing cycles that determine the default number of times the subscription is renewed automatically.
+You can select from the following options:

 - Fixed number of billings cycles and specify the number.
 The number set should be inclusive of the first billing cycle.

 - Forever to allow the subscription renewal to happen forever.

 Under Customer facing info, you can do the following:

 - Add a description to the price point which gets displayed on all customer-facing resources such as Invoices, Quotes, Checkout, and Self-serve Portal.

 - Enable the Show Plan Description in Invoices and Show Plan Description in Quotes options, if you want the PDF format of the invoices and quotes that are generated for subscriptions of this plan to display the plan description in the respective line item.
 By displaying plan description, your customers can get more clarity on their subscriptions at a glance.

 - Additionally, specify Invoice notes that will appear in all the invoice PDFs that are generated for this plan's price point.

 Taxes: If Taxes have been configured, you can choose to exempt a plan price point from taxes by unchecking This plan price point is subject to taxes.
 If you are choosing to keep the plan taxable, choose a tax profile for it.
 This would determine — during invoicing — what taxes are applied to the price of the plan.

 Accounting Information: The Accounting Information section helps Chargebee sync up with any accounting applications that you integrate with, like Xero and QuickBooks.
 Each of the accounting fields captures information that helps track product-specific sales/revenue from an accounting perspective.